gruppler/TPS-Ninja/readme.md

     unplayedPieces [true|false] Show unplayed pieces
     padding        [true|false] Pad the image

-    player1        Name of Player 1
+    name           Filename of exported PNG, defaults to TPS or game result player1        Name of Player 1
     player2        Name of Player 2
-    ply            PTN of a ply whose affected squares will be highlighted caps           Override number of cap stones for both players flats          Override number of flat stones for both players caps1          Override number of cap stones for player 1
+    hl             PTN of a ply whose affected squares will be highlighted ply            PTN of a ply to be executed caps           Override number of cap stones for both players flats          Override number of flat stones for both players caps1          Override number of cap stones for player 1